demisto/content-docs/docs/integrations/fetching-incidents.md

 #### Solution
 Having the *look_back* parameter, we can configure how much the fetch-incidents will look back in time (minutes) to get the incidents that were created a while ago but indexed a minute ago.

+As part of the feature, the following fields are stored in the last run object and used in the methods described below:
+* **time** - As in a regular fetch, the time to fetch from in the next fetch call.
+* **limit** - The limit will be increased by the limit parameter value in case we will need to do the next fetch from the same time we did the current fetch, this is so that we do not get the same incidents result as we got in the current fetch but we will get more incidents and filter out the duplicates.
+* **found_incident_ids** - IDs of incidents fetched in previous runs.
+Used for filtering duplicates in the next runs.

 The generic methods for this feature are implemented in [CommonServerPython](https://xsoar.pan.dev/docs/reference/api/common-server-python) and you can find the exact documentation there, but here is a short description.

 * **get_fetch_run_time_range()** - using the last run object and other necessary parameters, this method calculates and retrieves the time range from which to fetch.